lambdaclass/concrete/docs/FORMATTING_OUTPUT.md

 # Formatting and Text-Output Ergonomics

-Status: stable reference (Phase 3 item 62 closed)
+Status: historical stable reference plus Phase 7 update (Phase 3 item 62 closed;
+Phase 7 items 14a/14b supersede the sink/rendering direction)

 This document defines the direction for formatting and text output in Concrete before the stdlib freeze.
 It exists to settle the question posed by ROADMAP item 62:

 > string-heavy programs such as `policy_engine`, `grep`, and parser error reporters should have explicit, buffer-oriented formatting paths that feel idiomatic enough without depending on interpolation magic, hidden allocation, or ad hoc builtin-shaped helpers.

 For encoding rules, see [STRING_TEXT_CONTRACT.md](STRING_TEXT_CONTRACT.md).
 For stdlib direction, see [STDLIB.md](stdlib/STDLIB.md).
+For the current roadmap contract, see Phase 7 items 14a/14b in [ROADMAP.md](../ROADMAP.md): formatting targets a `Writer`, and user-defined rendering is an explicit static `write_to` / `format_into` convention, not a trait-object `Display` surface.

 ---